Brysonm77/CAP5150_ArtifactLink_FinalProject/File Transfer and Results/Results.md

 # Results found throughout the project

-All results use the following format HH:MM:SS. any milisecond is automatically rounded up to the nearest whole second.
+All results use the following format HH:MM:SS.
+Any milisecond is automatically rounded up to the nearest whole second.

 ## Complexity
 * Configuration of first client and server break down.
 Includes debugging and completion times